kekse1/scripts/README.md

 This class extracts all links from `.html` files.
 It should work better than regular expressions, since it covers many possible codes.
-Also see the `static get links()` [ 'href', 'src' ]; and jfyi: this is to be instanciated, so it also works with file chunks, so see data does not have to be complete.
+Also see the `static get links()` [ 'href', 'src' ]; and jfyi: this is to be instanciated, so it also works with file chunks; this way, the input data does not have to be complete.

 You also can define: a filter, so only [ 'http:', 'https:' ] links will be in the result array (by default), and you can also instanciate with a `source` from which URL this HTML document comes from, so the links are